 - Place the onions and potatoes in the bottom of the roasting pan.
 Add the Roast bone side down to the pan, either on the bottom of the pan or on a roasting rack.

 - Roast for 30 minutes at 450-degrees.
 Reduce the heat to 320-degrees and roast until the internal temperature is at least 115-degrees for rare, 11-12 minutes per pound.
 120 - 130 degrees for medium-rare, 13-15 minutes per pound.

 - The temperature will go up another 10 degrees during resting for 30 minutes.For medium remove at 130 - 135-degrees FFor well-done remove at 140 - 145-degrees F

-- Tent the roast with foil and rest the roast for 30 minutes.The temperature will go up another 10 degrees during resting.
+- Remove the Roast from the roasting pan onto a cutting board.
+Tent the roast with foil and rest the roast for 30 minutes.The temperature will go up another 10 degrees during resting.

 - Turn the oven off and leave the roasted potatoes and onions in the oven to keep warm.

-- Slice the roast and serve with the potatoes, onions, and gravy.
+- Make the gravy with the pan drippings.
+Slice the roast and serve with the potatoes, onions, and gravy.